xsolla/pay-station-sdk/README.md

 To configure one-click payment via Apple Pay:

 1. Create a request to enable this option.
 To do so:

-  a.
-Open your Publisher Account and go to the [Support Hub](https://publisher.xsolla.com/0/support-hub) section.
+- Open your Publisher Account and go to the [Support Hub](https://publisher.xsolla.com/0/support-hub) section.
-  b.
-Click **Submit request**.
+- Click **Submit request**.
-  c.
-In the window that opens, fill in the fields:
+- In the window that opens, fill in the fields:
   - **Summary**.
 For example, _Apple Pay one-click payment setup_.
   - **Description**.
 Specify the domain used for opening the payment UI, e.g., `amazing.store.com`.
   - **Project ID**.
 Select a project ID from the drop-down list.
 If you want to configure the one-click payment option for multiple projects, specify their IDs in the Description field.
-    d.
-Click **Send**.
+- Click **Send**.

 2. Wait for your domain association file.
 This step is performed by Xsolla:

 - Xsolla registers your domain with Apple.
 - Xsolla receives the domain association file from Apple.
 - Xsolla emails you the domain association file and provides instructions on where to upload it.

 3. Update the SDK initialization script as shown below:

 ```typescript